Golf Tutorials

 By Spencer Lanoue

 Knowing what each club in your bag is designed to do - and how to adjust your setup and swing for each one - is fundamental to playing confident, consistent golf.
-This guide breaks down the entire bag, from the driver to the putter, giving you clear, straightforward steps for every stick you carry.
+This guide breaks down the entire bag, from the driver to the putter, giving you clear, straightforward steps for every club you carry.
 We'll cover the right ball position, stance, and swing thoughts to help you hit better shots, so you can stop guessing and start executing.

 The Driver: Maximize Your Distance Off the Tee